Back

 EvTrip is an app for Europeans who own electric cars, motorbikes, and scooters — it helps them find the closest charging station.

-The UX part was far from perfect: it took the user 5 steps to accomplish the goal (find a charging station), while it should take only 3:
+The UX part was far from perfect.
+It took the user 5 steps to accomplish the goal (find a charging station), while it should take only 3:

 1. Find a charging point.